terrymun/Fluidbox/README.md

 $(document).on('hover', '#ele1, #ele2', closeFb)
 ```

-### Notes
-As Fluidbox relies on CSS transforms, it only works with thumbnails that share the same aspect ratio with their higher resolution counterparts, otherwise the larger image will be cropped off, i.e. a square thumbnail linking to a landscape photo will cause the landscape photo to appear in a square frame.
-Fluidbox, serving as an alternative lightbox module, also assume that the image you have linked contains sufficient resolution to be displayed on the monitor &mdash; low resolution images will scale poorly on a large display.

 ## Dependencies
 Fluidbox require the following dependencies in order to function properly &mdash; you will have to include them in your page, if you want Fluidbox to work: